AdobeDocs/experience-manager-cloud-manager.en/help/getting-started/build-environment.md

 >[!TIP]
 >
->Refer to the following additional resources to learn how to use Cloud Manager APIs:
+>See the following additional resources to learn how to use Cloud Manager APIs:
+>
 >* [aio-cli-plugin-cloudmanager](https://github.com/adobe/aio-cli-plugin-cloudmanager)
 >* [Creating an API Integration](https://developer.adobe.com/experience-cloud/cloud-manager/guides/getting-started/create-api-integration/)
 >* [API Permissions](https://developer.adobe.com/experience-cloud/cloud-manager/guides/getting-started/permissions/)

 ## HTTPS Maven Repositories {#https-maven}

-Cloud Manager [release 2023.10.0](/help/release-notes/2023/2023-10-0.md) began a rolling update to the build environment (completing with release 2023.12.0), which included an update to Maven 3.8.8.
+Cloud Manager [2023.10.0](/help/release-notes/2023/2023-10-0.md) began a rolling update to the build environment (completing with 2023.12.0 release), which included an update to Maven 3.8.8.
 A significant change introduced in Maven 3.8.1 was a security enhancement aimed at mitigating potential vulnerabilities.
-Specifically, Maven now disables all insecure `http://*` mirrors by default, as outlined in the [Maven release notes.](http://maven.apache.org/docs/3.8.1/release-notes.html#cve-2021-26291)
+Specifically, Maven now disables all insecure `http://*` mirrors by default, as outlined in the [Maven release notes](http://maven.apache.org/docs/3.8.1/release-notes.html#cve-2021-26291).

 As a result of this security enhancement, some users may face issues during the build step, particularly when downloading artifacts from Maven repositories that use insecure HTTP connections.